 Board Member Since 2006

-He held positions as senior vice president and general manager of MITRE’s Washington Command, Control, and Communications Center and vice president and CIO.
-Earlier, he was technical director for the Battlefield Systems Division at MITRE's Fort Monmouth, N.J., site.
+Mr. Grasso joined MITRE in 1986.
+He held positions of increasing responsibility in MITRE's Command, Control, and Communications Center until being named president and CEO in 2006.
+He was executive vice president and director of the Command, Control, Communications, and Intelligence FFRDC, now known as the National Security Engineering Center (NSEC).
+He served as both director of NSEC and MITRE’s CEO.
+Mr. Grasso also was senior vice president and general manager of MITRE’s Washington Command, Control, and Communications Center and vice president and CIO.
+Earlier, he was technical director for the Battlefield Systems Division at the MITRE site in Fort Monmouth, N.J.

-Mr. Grasso is an appointed member of the Defense Science Board.
-He is chairman of AFCEA International's Board of Directors and was vice chair from 2010 to 2012.
-He is a special adviser to the STRATCOM Strategic Advisory Group and is a member of the Stevens Institute Systems Engineering Research Center Advisory Board, the University of Virginia's Department of Systems and Information Engineering Advisory Board, and Howard University’s College of Engineering, Architecture, and Computer Sciences Board of Visitors.
-Mr. Grasso is a board member of the Northern Virginia Technology Council, the country's largest technology council.
+Mr. Grasso is an appointed member of the Defense Science Board and a former member of the Army Science Board.
+Mr. Grasso sits on the George Mason University Foundation Board of Trustees.
+He served as a member of the Stevens Institute Systems Engineering Research Center Advisory Board, the University of Virginia's Department of Systems and Information Engineering Advisory Board, and Howard University’s College of Engineering, Architecture, and Computer Sciences Board of Visitors and as a board member of the Northern Virginia Technology Council, the country's largest technology council.